ldproxy/demo/README.md

 * Change the default external URL at `cfg.yml#/server/externalUrl`.
 * Remove or change all values of `entities/defaults/services/ogc_api.yml#/metadata` and `entities/defaults/services/ogc_api.yml#/api`.
-* Remove all files in `resources`.
+* Remove all files in `resources` and `values`.
-  * For the GeoPackage, MBTiles and Style files in `resources/features` and `resources/tiles`: If you want to use one of the datasets yourself, download the source data, if publicly available, and convert the data to a GeoPackage or MBTiles file.
+  * For the GeoPackage and MBTiles in `resources/features` and `resources/tiles`: If you want to use one of the datasets yourself, download the source data, if publicly available, and convert the data to a GeoPackage or MBTiles file.
 The information how to do this is included for each API below, if the source data is publicly available.
-  * For other files under `resources`, if the file is publicly available, the information how to download the file is provided for each API, too.
+  * For other files under `resources` and `values`, if the file is publicly available, the information how to download the file is provided for each API, too.

 ## Getting started